SHI-Labs/Versatile-Diffusion/README.md

 - New Triple-Context Image Blender (support two images with optional masks + text)
 - New Multi-Context Image Blender (support up to four images with optional masks + text)

-The following old features have been temporary disables:
+The following old features have been temporarily disabled:

-- I2T2I is temporarily offline.
-We are actively seeking a better way of image editing.
+- I2T2I is offline.
+We are seeking a better way of image editing.

 ## Training